opentelekomcloud-infra/docs-next-charts/README.md

 The first one belongs to the chart **docs-next/docs-next** and 2,3 & 4 belong to the chart docs-next/typesense.

-## Installation of documentation site
+## Installation of the documentation site

 ```shell
 helm repo add docs-next https://akyriako.github.io/docs-next-charts